 The Work Experience program provides an opportunity for qualified students to receive credit and work experience in the Visual Communications field.
 Students serve under qualified professionals to practice skills and gain insights in the industry.
 Students will be employed in the private and/or government (non-education) arena.
-College regulations regarding Co-Op Work Learn apply.
-In the event Co-op/Work-Learn cannot be taken, the student, with postsecondary departmental approval, may take any 200 level Marketing course or a Special Project in lieu of Co-op/Work-Learn.
-Coure offering: As needed.
-Prerequisites: VC101, VC102, VC125, VC126, VC131, VC141, VC161, MK123, MK224, and permission of the Department Chair and the Work Experience Coordinator.
+College regulations regarding Co-Op work Learn apply.
+Formerly VC298 Course Offering: Course offering: As needed.
+Prerequisite: VC101, VC102, VC125, VC126, VC131, VC141, VC161, MK123 (or permission), MK224, and permission of the Department Chair and the Work Experience Coordinator.